How is Project Homekey funded?

 and much more.

-In addition to these supportive services, residents will also be able to take advantage of social and “extra-curricular” on-site activities such as art classes, Bingo, cooking classes, crafts, field trips for hiking or fishing, and other ideas we haven’t yet dreamed up.
+In addition to these supportive services, residents are able to take advantage of social and “extra-curricular” on-site activities such as art classes, Bingo, cooking classes, crafts, field trips for hiking or fishing, and other ideas we haven’t yet dreamed up.

-How long will residents be able to live there?
+How long are residents able to live there?

-The Resident Support Team includes: one social worker, two social worker assistants, and a resident building manager.
-In addition, a security guard will be present during the evening and night-time hours.
+The Resident Support Team includes two full time onsite support staff, and a resident building manager.
+In addition, a security guard is present during the evening and night-time hours.

 Staffing on-site may be adjusted over time, following stakeholder and program staff feedback.